Thursday, 4 February, 2016.

 Bless him; wish him well – you won’t regret it.
 For the teens.
 Co-parent like Mary Poppins would.

 Don’t you dare dwell on loss.
 Onward march!
 You deserve it.
 Be really happy.
 Abundantly.
 Survive at all costs.
 Stay resilient.
 Think selfishly of yourself too, now.
 Have loads of fun.
 As much as you can.
 Look at the bright side, at all the perks.
 Raise that dopamine, but be safe.
 Don’t be alone.
 DO NOT ISOLATE YOUR SOUL.
 Hug all your friends and relatives.
 Let them splash their affection over you.
 Take care of your kids.
 Love them with all your being.
-Let the tears roll sometimes.
+Let the tears roll down sometimes.
 But laugh out loud much, much more.
 Infinitely more.
 Watch lots of comedies.
 New hobbies?
 More volleyball please.
 More jogging.
 New friends?
-Please, do find a good guy.
+Please, maybe find a good guy.
 Believe he’s out there.
-Someone who desires you.
-Wants you, needs you.
-Sees you.
-A great person.
+Someone who wants you, sees you.
+A nice person.
 A powerful healing embrace.
 Chemistry.
 Just do it, come on.
 Postpone the frightening mourning, the deathly grief.
-Quick!
+Don’t you feel lonely tonight.

 When you’re stronger.